microshare/microshare.github.io/docs/2/technical/microshare-platform/dashboard-guide.md

 ---------------------------------------

 There are two types of dashboards:
-* dashboards for your trending apps
+* Dashboards for your trending apps
-* dashboards for your realtime apps.
+* Dashboards for your realtime apps.

 Trending Apps will graphically represent your data over any period you wish, while realtime apps display the data currently being collected.